 All foreigners (except nationals of Bhutan, Maldives and Nepal) require a valid passport and Indian Passport Visa to enter and exit the country.
 Visa can be obtained from Indian Embassies or Consulate abroad (if require, please ask our office to send you the contact details of Indian Embassy or High Commission in your region).
 As such there is no provision for Visa on arrival in India and those arriving in India without a valid Visa are subject to immediate deportation.
 Please also take a note that a tourist visa does not permit the visitor to do business/academic/research/religious activities in the country.
 If you want to make a quick move to neighbouring countries from India, please remember to obtain a multiple entry Visa.

-If require, extension to tourist visa can be granted by the FRO (Foreign Registration Officer) upon submitting a written request along with the applicable fee.
+If required, extension to tourist visa can be granted by the FRO (Foreign Registration Officer) upon submitting a written request along with the applicable fee.
 If you are staying in India for more than 90days, you must register yourself with the FRO (or Superintendent of Police) within a week after your arrival in the country.

 To visit Restricted and Protected Areas in the country, foreign tourists need to obtain a permit from the concerned authorities.
 To check the list of Restricted and Protected Areas, please click here.
 Permits are available at foreign registration offices, immigration offices, and Indian Embassies, Consulates and High Commissions.